Bin Laden son-in-law's fate in hands of U.S. jury

 But Abu Ghaith's lawyers have argued that mere "words and associations," however offensive, are not enough to convict him.

-"The videos do their job because they alarm you ... and that's why they're here," defense lawyer Stanley Cohen said.
+"The videos do their job because they alarm you ... and that's why they're here," defence lawyer Stanley Cohen said.

 Abu Ghaith faces life in prison if convicted on the charges of conspiring to kill Americans, providing material support to terrorists and conspiring to provide such support.